Alan-Burgess/WPF-ColorTextBlock/README.md

 A demo of the %C=Red>%T=Italic>ColorTextBlock%>%> Control %C=Green>%S=16>(and its many %F=Lucida Handwriting>features%>)%>%>.
 ```

-The '=' is optional and the command character is not case sensitve:
+The '=' is optional and the command character is not case sensitive:

 ```
 A demo of the %cRed>%tItalic>ColorTextBlock%>%> Control %cGreen>%s16>(and its many %fLucida Handwriting>features%>)%>%>.